-To configure Jira on web interface, Supervisors must set up the connection between web interface and their Jira account, and then customize which fields they want to see while using Conversations.
+To configure Jira in the web interface, Supervisors must set up the connection between web interface and their Jira account, and then customize which fields they want to see while using Conversations.

-The steps below will guide you how to configure JIRA in the web interface.
+The steps below will guide you on how to configure JIRA in the web interface.

 First log in to the web interface, navigate to the Exchange module located at the bottom left > and find Jira for Conversations.

 Setting up the connection depends on the type your existing Jira account.
 There are three options Infobip supports:

 In the following paragraphs, you will learn how to connect Jira using these methods.

 - Select OAuth, click CONTINUE and enter your Jira instance URL.

 - Atlassian will return required data you need to finish the connection on Atlassian side.

 - Open Jira, navigate to Settings > Products > Application links to create a new link.

 - Provide all the necessary data.
 Use copy/paste.
 Allow the application to read and write access to your data on your Jira account.
 Click AUTHORIZE.

 This method only supports Cloud Jira instances and it requires API Key, Jira instance URL, and Username.